Diagonal: Regular polygons

+Short and long diagonals

 A regular hexagon has nine diagonals: the six shorter ones are equal to each other in length; the three longer ones are equal to each other in length and intersect each other at the center of the hexagon.
 The ratio of a long diagonal to a side is 2, and the ratio of a short diagonal to a side is $\sqrt{3}$.

 A regular heptagon has 14 diagonals.
 The seven shorter ones equal each other, and the seven longer ones equal each other.
 The reciprocal of the side equals the sum of the reciprocals of a short and a long diagonal.

-Polyhedrons
+Polyhedra

 A polyhedron (a solid object in three-dimensional space, bounded by two-dimensional faces) may have two different types of diagonals: face diagonals on the various faces, connecting non-adjacent vertices on the same face; and space diagonals, entirely in the interior of the polyhedron (except for the endpoints on the vertices).